SwimSafer Stage 1: Introduction to Water Skills

-The objective is for your child to gain confidence and develop independence in the water, as well as learn general and deep-end water safety.
-Techniques taught includes forward and backward movement, safe entry and exit, and introduction to personal water survival skills.
+In SwimSafer Stage 1, the objective is to gain confidence and develop independence in the water.
+This stage will also introduce you to general and deep-end water safety.
+Techniques taught on this stage includes safe entry and exit, forward and backward movement, and introduction to personal water survival skills.

-General skills development will include unassisted step entry into water, sculling, feet-first surface dives, personal water safety skills and water safety awareness in an aquatic environment.
-Your child will be encouraged to achieve 25 metres of continuous swim.
+SwimSafer Stage 2 will tackle general skills development that includes unassisted step entry into water, feet-first surface dives, sculling, personal water safety skills, and water safety awareness.
+Participants will be encouraged to achieve 25 metres of uninterrupted swim.

 SwimSafer Stage 3: Personal Water Survival and Swimming Stroke Development Skills

-Principles of personal water survival and basic rescue skills will be taught.
-Your child will demonstrate proficiency in sculling, underwater skills, and the use of a Personal Floatation Device.
-Your child will be encouraged to achieve 50 metres of continuous swim.
+Participants of SwimSafer Stage 3 will learn the principles of personal water survival and basic rescue skills.
+This stage will help you demonstrate underwater skills, proficiency in sculling, and the use of a Personal Floatation Device.
+Participants will be encouraged to achieve 50 metres of uninterrupted swim.